-The plush level of comfort is recommended for people who prefer to sleep on their backs or side.
-This way, your key body parts (back, shoulders, arms, etc) all get the support that they need while the top layers can provide relief to the smaller regions of your body (small of the back, neck, etc.).
+The plush level of comfort is recommended for people who prefer to sleep on their back or side.
+This way, your key body parts (back, shoulders, arms, etc.) all get the support that they need while the top layers can provide relief to the smaller regions of your body (small of the back, neck, etc.).
 This is not the recommended type for individuals who like sleeping on their stomachs, because you won’t get the support you need, especially if you’re larger in size because you’ll need more support and the mattress will break down sooner; in this case, opting for something a little firmer would be wise.

-Plush Vs Others
+Plush vs Others

 What exactly is the difference between this type and other kinds of firmness levels?
 A firm mattress is better for individuals who don’t like the “sinking” sensation, or perhaps are used to sleeping on a harder surface, as it has virtually no “give” at all when you lay on them.
 They can range from hard, to very hard, and are usually preferred by individuals who prefer a more supportive surface.
-If you have any kind of back issues, whether upper or lower, then the firm type is better suited for you.
+If you have any back issues, whether upper or lower, then the firm type is better suited for you.